relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * quant_prob.py - Machine learning Quantized probability classifier.
 Not quite as precise under some conditions and quant_filt.py but it can cope with greater amounts of training noise while still delivering good results with moderate amounts of training data.

+####DATA FILES####
+ * data/data-sources.txt - Explains sources for the included data files some data files are not included and will have to be donwloaded from those sources if the usage license was unclear or restrictive.

+ * data/train/gest_train_ratio2.csv - Input training data used for these tests.
+We need thousands additional training samples feel free to volunteer after your read overview.pdf in this repository.

+####TensorFlow###
+ One of the goals this project is to test some capabilities of tlearn and TensorFlow using the same data sets.
+The assertion is that the tensorflow approach should run faster and require less code while producing higher quality classification results than my quantized classifier.

+* tlearn/tensFlowReadme.docx - Notes I made while getting tensor flow running on my windows laptop.

 * tlearn/simple_gestures.py - sample of reading CSV to  train TensorFlow Model.
    Unfortunately this program while it runs does a pour job of classification.
 I think this is the result of insufficient training data but there is a chance that I still have a bug in the interface to TensorFlow.

- * tlearn/tensFlowReadme.docx - Notes I made while getting tensor flow running on my windows laptop.

- * data/train/gest_train_ratio2.csv - Input training data used for these tests.
-We need thousands additional training samples feel free to volunteer after your read overview.pdf in this repository.